trbaker/GIStandards/appendix_ack.md

 # Acknowledgements

-The author wishes to acknowledge Dr. Injeong Jo (Texas A&M) and Barbaree Duke (GISetc) for their contributions in a seminal standards effort, online at: https://bit.ly/geospatialwords
+The author wishes to acknowledge Dr. Injeong Jo (Texas A&M) and Barbaree Duke (GISetc) for their contributions in a seminal standards effort, online at: <a href="https://bit.ly/geospatialwords" target="new">https://bit.ly/geospatialwords</a>

+# Reviewers